jsavcuks/bus-ticket-pricing-service/README.md

 API

-1. Create/set a base price for a bus terminal
+1. Create a base price for a bus terminal
 - POST /api/bus-terminals
   - Request
     - ```json